 DirectWave is a sample player and is useful for traditional sounds such as Piano, Orchestra, Guitar etc. There are many included sample banks, you can purchase more from the in-app shop or create your own (see below).
 There is also a thread on the FL Mobile users forum (linked here) where many are available.

-To load instruments - Tap the 3-bar icon on the upper-right of the interface and choose Presets List.
+To load instruments - Tap the preset selector on the upper-right of the interface (where it says 'Default' in the image above) and choose presets from the pop-up browser on the left of screen.
 See the NOTE below about adding your own custom samples.

 DirectWave is an easy-to-use sample player.
 It can play single samples or multi-samples.